 Greater Demand, Higher Prices

-At the time of writing, the Bank of England base rate is expected to increase one or two more times before it peaks in 2024.
-This will make mortgages less affordable and less feasible for first-time buyers, keeping these would-be buyers in the rental market.
+At the time of writing, the Bank of England base rate sits at 5.25%, and has not shifted in quite some time.
+This makes mortgages less affordable and less feasible for first-time buyers, keeping these would-be buyers in the rental market.
 More tenants in the rental sector will create an even greater supply and demand imbalance.
 We are already starting to see this happen, with the number of available rental properties in London decreasing by 50% as tenant competition becomes even fiercer.
 This lack of available properties has already started to push rents up by 17% in the capital, and the rest of the nation is set to follow suit as the nation simply cannot build enough high-quality housing quickly enough.
 According to recent rental statistics from Zoopla the average renter has seen prices rise by an average of £2,800 in the last 3 years, with new let rents up 10.5% across 2023.
 Regionally this trend is already being seen in major cities where demand continues to outstrip supply.

 Diversified BTR